Application

 Accelerated procedure

-The Asylum Act provides for an accelerated procedure for manifestly unfounded applications, asylum applications of persons who, through their activity or membership of a particular group, pose a threat to national security or public order in Romania and asylum applications of persons coming from a safe country of origin.[11]
-The accelerated procedure may be triggered during the regular procedure if the case officer determines the existence of one of the grounds for applying an accelerated procedure.[12]
-A decision is issued within 3 days from the start of the accelerated procedure.[13]
-A negative decision in the accelerated procedure may be appealed within 7 days from the notification of the decision.
-If the appeal is filed within the deadline, it has automatic suspensive effect.[14]
-The decision of the court is irrevocable.[15]
+The Asylum Act establishes an accelerated procedure for handling manifestly unfounded asylum applications.
+This includes applications from individuals who, due to their activities or affiliation with a specific group, pose a threat to national security or public order in Romania, as well as applications from individuals arriving from safe countries of origin.[13]
+The accelerated procedure can be initiated during the regular process if the case officer identifies sufficient grounds for it.[14]
+A decision must be made within 3 days from the start of the accelerated procedure.[15]
+If a negative decision is issued in the accelerated procedure, it can be appealed within 7 days of receiving the decision.
+If the appeal is submitted within this timeframe, it automatically suspends the decision.[16]
+The court’s ruling on the appeal is considered final and cannot be contested.[17]

 Border procedure

-The border procedure concerns asylum and subsequent applications submitted at a border-crossing point.
-The law provides a 3-day deadline to issue a decision in case of the border procedure.[16]
-As in the accelerated procedure, a negative decision may be appealed within 7 days from the notification.
-The decision of the court is irrevocable.[17]
+The border procedure applies to asylum and subsequent applications submitted at a border-crossing point.
+The law stipulates a 3-day deadline for issuing a decision regarding the border procedure.[22]
+Similar to the accelerated procedure, if a negative decision is made, it can be appealed within 7 days from the date of notification.
+The court’s decision in this case is final and cannot be overturned.[23]

 Appeal